bbkane/www.bbkane.com/content/blog/Losing-20-Pounds/index.md

   - This is very hard when work gets stressful and I feel internal/external pressure to skip a class or work late without a class to meet a deadline.
 I cope with this somewhat by reminding myself that I do better work when I'm well exercised.
 - Healthy hobbies
   - When I wake up before the family (I'm an early riser), I try to take a walk or go for a bike ride instead of reading Reddit or watching YouTube or even programming stuff on the side.
-  - Doing active things with my son!
-I have a four year old and he loves to run and play - I'm taking notes!
+  - Doing active things with my son: I have a four year old and he loves to run and play - I'm taking notes!
 This is really great, because its a fun way to bond with him and tire us both out.
     - Taking him to the park and running around with him (or doing pushups/situp/stretches while he's on the playground equipment),
     - Jogging along while he's on his little bike
     - Dancing with him to YouTube music in the evenings